danopstech/starlink/README.md

 - `/metrics` link takes 40 seconds to load as it carries out a speedtest
 - You might get an error `Limit of concurrent requests reached (1), try again later.` this means a speedtest is already running
 - `/health` link shows you if it can reach the internet

+**Blackbox Exporter**
+- Standard usage there is no need to visit this
+- Access via your browser at [http://localhost:9115](http://localhost:9115)
+- Recent probes table shows you past ping test details

 ## 📖 Extras
 ### Running versioned images